Saints in Methodism

 Methodism has historically followed the Protestant tradition of referring to sanctified members of the universal church as saints.
 However, as a title, Saint is typically prefixed to the names of biblical figures, and pre-Reformation Christians, especially martyrs of the faith.
 While most Methodist churches place little emphasis on the veneration of saints, they often admire, honor, and remember the saints of Christendom.

 John Wesley, the founder of Methodism, believed that there was much to learn from studying renowned saints, but he discouraged the 'worship' of them.
 He expressed concern about the Church of England's focus on saints' days and said that "most of the holy days were at present answering no valuable end."
 As such, Methodism does not have any system whereby people are canonised.

 Definition

 The title Saint in Methodist churches is commonly bestowed to those who had direct relations with Jesus Christ, or who are mentioned in the Bible.
 Occasionally, some esteemed, pre-Reformation Christians are accorded the title Saint—for example, the British Methodist Church addresses the British national patron saints as Saint George, Saint David, and so on.
 However, there is no established rule as to the use of the title.
-Some Methodist churches are named for historic heroes and heroines of the faith such as the Twelve Apostles (excluding Judas Iscariot), Timothy, Paul, John the Baptist, Mary Magdalene, Virgin Mary, and Joseph.
+Some Methodist churches are named for historic heroes and heroines of the faith such as the Twelve Apostles (excluding Judas Iscariot), Saint Timothy, Saint Paul, Saint John the Baptist, Saint Mary Magdalene, the Virgin Mary, and Saint Joseph.